-Is an Oscar for Best Popular Film a good idea?
+Is an Oscar for best popular film a good idea?
 Let's do the math

 What about nominations?
 The first Academy Awards saw just three films nominated.
 By 1933 the field expanded to eight nominees, then 10 films in 1934, 12 in 1935 and back to 10 in 1937.
 Finally, the category was limited to just five nominees in 1945, and that's the way it stayed for more than 60 years.

-He's talking about blockbusters, which are often recognized for technical achievements like effects and sound.
+He's talking about blockbusters, which get recognized for technical achievements like effects and sound.
 These are often well-deserved for the teams of innovators and creators who conjure these eye-popping effects.
-These awards single out specific aspects of filmmaking prowess without rewarding the film as a whole, but it was clearly time to include blockbusters and genre films among the prestigious creative gongs that recognize the film as a whole, like best picture.
+These awards single out specific aspects of filmmaking prowess without rewarding the film as a whole.

 Except that in the last nine Academy Award ceremonies since the nomination cap was raised, big blockbusters have been entirely shut out of the best picture prize.